openshift/enhancements/enhancements/coreos-encrypted-by-default.md

 * Disk throughput will be affected, as writes are CPU bound.
 * Workloads that are both CPU and disk-bound will be impacted.

-The cost to force encrpytion is best shown using a non-scientific test on a laptop:
+The cost to force encryption is best shown using a non-scientific test on a laptop:
 ```
 root@:/tmp/test # cryptsetup benchmark --cipher=null
 # Tests are approximate using memory only (no storage IO).